wangjia184/HashedWheelTimer/README.md

 Note that all the methods are __thread-safe__.
 You don't need synchronization on accessing them.

-If you are using TPL(Task Parallel Library) asynchronous programming, you may `await Task.Delay(milliseconds)` to continue some work after a while.
-Alternatively, it can be replaced with following code if you accept approximated delay.
+If you are using TPL(Task Parallel Library) asynchronous programming, you may already use `await Task.Delay(milliseconds)` to continue some work after a while.
+Alternatively, it can be replaced with following code if approximated delay is acceptable.

 ```csharp
 await timer.Delay(milliseconds)`